folio-org/folio-ansible/doc/ansible-roles.md

 - okapi-undeploy

 *Note: without a running Okapi instance, this role will fail.*

+## mod-users (*Deprecated*)
+Loads the Docker image from Docker Hub, registers and deploys as a system service in a running Okapi instance, with persistent storage.
+Depends on:
+- postgresql
+- docker-engine
+- okapi-undeploy

+*Note: without a running Okapi instance, this role will fail.*

+## mod-users-bl (*Deprecated*)
+Loads the Docker image from Docker Hub, registers and deploys as a system service in a running Okapi instance.
+Depends on:
+- docker-engine
+- okapi-undeploy

+*Note: without a running Okapi instance with mod-users, this role will fail*

 ## mod-users-build (*Deprecated*)
 Clones and builds the source from folio-org/mod-users on